Randy Couture: Return to the UFC

 On September 2, 2008, the UFC announced it had signed Couture to a new three-fight contract.
 On November 15, he returned at UFC 91 in Las Vegas, Nevada, where he lost the UFC Heavyweight Championship to Brock Lesnar.
-At first a closely contested match, Lesnar knocked Couture down in the second round and struck him with hammerfists for a TKO victory at 3:07.
+After a close first round, Lesnar knocked Couture down in the second round and struck him with hammerfists for a TKO victory at 3:07.
 In a post-fight interview with Joe Rogan, Couture declared his desire to keep fighting and said he felt he was still becoming a better fighter, blaming the loss on his performance, not his age.

 On August 29, 2009, Couture faced former UFC Interim Heavyweight Champion and former PRIDE Heavyweight Champion Antônio Rodrigo Nogueira at UFC 102 in Portland, Oregon, and lost by unanimous decision (30–27, 30–27, and 29–28).
 After the bout, Couture stated he felt he was in the best shape of his life, and would wait and see what the UFC had in store for him.
 The fight received the "Fight of the Night" award.